Traveling spatially localized convective structures in an inclined porous medium: Discussion and Conclusion

 It is evident that many aspects of the present problem remain to be explored.
 For weakly broken midplane reflection symmetry, the drift speed of localized structures can in many cases be predicted using asymptotic techniques, see e.g. \cite{raja2023collisions}, and adapting these techniques to the present system, where the symmetry-breaking parameter $\kappa$ only appears in the boundary conditions, will be an important next step.
 Furthermore, while the present work largely relies on DNS, numerical continuation and a stability analysis of spatially localized structures in this system would provide crucial additional insights.
 This would in particular help clarify to what extent this system follows typical bifurcation structures of spatially localized structures such as homoclinic snaking found in the Swift-Hohenberg equation \cite{PhysRevE.73.056211,knobloch2015spatial} and how this is impacted by the broken reflection symmetry ${\cal R}$.
 Finally, this study focused exclusively on the case $Ra=100$, $\phi=35^\circ$, and other choices of parameters, as well as a three-dimensional geometry, remain of interest.
+The current 2D results can be viewed as describing transverse rolls where the roll axes are orthogonal to the shear flow arising from buoyancy.
+It is well known, however, that in 3D certain parameter regimes favor longitudinal rolls \citep{caltagirone1985solutions,wen2018inclined}, where the roll axes are aligned with the shear flow direction.
+As a result, it is reasonable to expect much richer flow physics will appear in 3D, much as occurs in 3D inclined Rayleigh-B\'enard convection \citep{reetz2020invariant1,reetz2020invariant2}.